let’s make something together

 Ultimately, the deeper question is about whether people will be able to express facets of their personal identity beyond the appearance of an avatar or the set of data behind their online presence.
 Will individuals be able to go deeper into a representation of their emotional makeup by displaying more subtle areas of their personality that they cannot show currently when interacting online.
 In real life, people’s minds pick up on subtle changes in posture or minor alterations in facial expression to understand how others are feeling.
 In the metaverse, this is quite basic as only broad expressions can be exhibited, not more understated ones.

+Several metaverse organisations are working on giving virtual avatars more lifelike expressions and body language.
+For example, Mazer has developed advanced eye-tracking and lip-syncing technologies for their metaverse platform that allow users to act out more expressive movements to show a wider range of emotions, which can in turn help them build trust more effectively with other users online.
+Combined with advanced voice recognition and accurate location of audio in relation to the user when in the virtual world, the user experience within the Mazer metaverse platform is second to none.
 As these technologies continue to improve, they will facilitate more authentic human connection in the metaverse by allowing users to express more and more of their genuine identity online.
 Eventually, it might even get to a stage where virtual interactions are so authentic that people will think of their digital identity as being just as important as their real-world identity.

 Establishing a consistent identity